 The BAAC relies solely on charitable contributions to achieve its mission and does not receive any operating funds from local, state, or federal governments.
 Further, the BAAC is a program of The National Humane Education Society, a 501(c)(3) non-profit organization, (www.nhes.org) from which it receives the majority of its funding in order to provide its comprehensive services on behalf of animals in need.
 These services include:

-The BAAC provides one of the highest standards of veterinary care available to its dogs and cats before adoption.
-This veterinary medical care is provided to all animals we accept, which could cost an owner a minimum of $400 per animal if it were to be done after adoption at a veterinary clinic.
+The BAAC provides one of the highest standards of veterinary medical care available to its dogs and cats before adoption.
+This medical care is provided to all animals we accept, which could cost an owner a minimum of $400 per animal if it were to be done after adoption at a veterinary clinic.
 These services include:

 *Additional procedures including x-rays and specialties such as coronary and orthopedic care are paid for by the BAAC when needed in order to bring an animal into healthy condition.
 These same services are also provided to injured animals.

 Our administrative fees ($175 per dog and $125 per cat) do not begin to cover all of the services listed above that we provide for the animals before adoption.
-We also know that the BAAC is one of a very select few organizations that provide this defined standard of quality care.
+We also know that the BAAC is one of a very select few organizations that provides this defined standard of quality care.

 We provide this standard of care because we care deeply about all animals and feel duty-bound to provide all animals at the BAAC with the same care that we expect all companion animal owners to provide to each of their personal animals.